-" The outlook is stable, reflecting that the Raiffeisen sector's financial strength remains a limiting factor on RLB Vorarlberg's individual creditworthiness; we expect that the bank's overall solvency and liquidity profile, as well as its liability structure will remain broadly unchanged.
+" The outlook is stable, reflecting the fact that the Raiffeisen sector's (RBG) financial strength remains a limiting factor for RLB Vorarlberg's individual creditworthiness.
+Over the next 12-18 months, we expect the bank's overall solvency and liquidity, as well as its liability structure, to remain broadly unchanged.